We’re doing all we can to prevent rail suicides and support those affected by them.

-In 2019/20 there were 283 suicides/suspected suicides on the over ground rail network – an increase of 12 (4 per cent) from the previous year.
-The number may have been far higher had it not been for the 1,881 interventions in suicide attempts made in the same year.
+In 2021/22 there were 254 suicides/suspected suicides on the over ground rail network – a decrease of 36 from the previous year.
+The number may have been far higher had it not been for the 2,223 interventions in suicide attempts made in the same year.
 Most of these were made by rail employees, the police and the public.

 There are over 27,000 railway employees and stakeholders who are now trained in suicide prevention techniques, enabling them to support and identify those who come to the railway in emotional crisis

 For every life lost on the railway six are saved.
 Sadly, of those who do seek to take their lives on the railway one in five fail and suffer severe life-changing injuries.